-I'm sure that you have heard of the what3words App that allocates three random words to every 3 x square metres of the earth.
+A suitable approach recommended by the UK's National Cyber Security Centre is based on the "three-word principle".
 You can adopt this principle for strong passwords using random words or ones that are meaningful to you but not to others.
 You could use three short memorable words (or three words truncated to three or four letters each) with the number and special character plus at least one upper and one lower case letter to form this strong password.
-As you change the SiteWorks password to one of your choice, you will notice that as you enter your new password, WordPress will indicate from Very Weak, Weak, Medium and finally a green Strong.
+As you change the SiteWorks password to one of your choice, you will notice that as you enter your new password, WordPress will indicate from Very Weak, Weak, Medium, and finally a green Strong.